 The ice cream will come in pre-made liquid or powder base form which is added to the machine.
 It’s left to churn and work its magic and leaves you with deliciously light ice cream!

-I’m told there is actually an act to creating the perfect Mr. Whippy.
+I’m told there is actually an act to create the perfect Mr. Whippy.
 A few ice cream van owners have let us into their secrets and say the trick is rotating the cone in a circle and pulling it away from the machine.
 This is said to create the perfect point.

 How do ice cream trucks keep ice cream cold?